antokon/articleEn/README.md

 * [Django](https://docs.djangoproject.com/en/2.2/) - The web framework used

-### This project was a contribution for my master's thesis
+This project was a contribution for my master's thesis.